wxning1107/Crawler/README.md

 Crawler is a distributed web crawler written in golang without using any crawler framework.

-It is a personal project :smile:, starting from 0 using the native code to build a distributed crawler system.
+It is a personal project :smile:, starting from zero using the native code to build a distributed crawler system.

 The main purpose is to deeply understand the concurrency mechanism of golang and the design idea of the distributed system.